caraya/reading-experience/psp.md

 * is binary, instead of textual: Binary protocols are more efficient to parse, more compact “on the wire”, and most importantly, they are much less error-prone, compared to textual protocols like HTTP/1.x, because they often have a number of affordances to “help” with things like whitespace handling, capitalization, line endings, blank lines and so on
 * is fully multiplexed: Multiplexing addresses [head-of-line-blocking](https://www.wikiwand.com/en/Head-of-line_blocking) by allowing multiple request and response messages to be in flight at the same time; it’s even possible to intermingle parts of one message with another on the wire
 * can use one connection for parallelism: One application opening many connections simultaneously breaks a lot of the assumptions that TCP was built upon; since each connection will start a flood of data in the response, there’s a real risk that buffers in the intervening network will overflow, causing a congestion event and retransmits
 * uses header compression to reduce overhead:  If you assume that a page has about 80 assets and each request has 1400 bytes of headers, it takes at least 7-8 round trips to get the headers out “on the wire”.
-In comparison, even mild compression on headers allows those requests to get onto the wire within one roundtrip – perhaps even one packet.
+In comparison, even mild compression on headers allows those requests to get onto the wire within one round trip – perhaps even one packet.
 * allows servers to “push” responses proactively into client caches: When the server pushes the content that the client will need before it needs it we can save networks requests by caching the content in the browser (HTTP) cache

 This doesn’t mean we shouldn’t minimize and compress resources but bundling them together is less important now that we don’t have to be concerned with saturating the connection to the server and can leverage HTTP2 push to let the server prefetch content to the client.